young-zy/OnlineConsult/README.md

 # OnlineConsult
-An online consult web back end and front end (under construction)
+An online consult web back end and front end (most functions has already been realized)

 # introduction
 this is a simple Q&A web application using spring boot as backend and mdui as frontend